Chiefbark/AEM-Docs/1_maven_project/Readme.md

 - **artifactId**: Base Maven ArtifactId: `audi`
 - **appTitle**: Will be used for website title and components groups: `Audi`

 We will be working on an [Audi concessionaire](https://www.audi.es/es/web/es.html).
-All the assets we will be using hare from there.
+All the assets we will be using are from there.

 Once you have enter all those fields, validate the command pressing `y`.